daemon-labs-io/docker-local-agents/README.md

 git clone https://github.com/daemon-labs-io/docker-local-agents.git
 ```

-### Open the folder in your code editor
+#### Open the folder in your code editor

 ```shell
 code ./docker-local-agents
 ```

 > [!WARNING]
-> If this command doesn't work, open Visual Studio Code → Cmd+Shift+P → type "Install 'code' command in PATH" → press Enter.
+> If this command doesn't work, open Visual Studio Code → open the Command Palette (Cmd+Shift+P on macOS, Ctrl+Shift+P on Windows/Linux) → type "Install 'code' command in PATH" → press Enter.

 <!--  -->

 > [!TIP]
-> If you are using Visual Studio Code, we can now do everything from within the code editor.
+> With Visual Studio Code open, you can do everything else from within the editor.
-> You can open the terminal pane via Terminal → New Terminal.
+> Open the terminal pane via Terminal → New Terminal.

 ### Workshop-specific prerequisites